jsa4000/Getting-Started-Microservices/devops/istio/README.md

   # Check the Request Percentage for productpage in kiali around 33.3%
   ```

-21. Define the available versions, called subsets, in destination rules.
+23. Define the available `versions`, called `subsets`, in destination rules.

  > Before you can use Istio to control the Bookinfo version routing, you need to define the available versions, called subsets, in destination rules.